londogard/londogard/_posts/2021-04-11-til-pwa-github-pages.md

 ```

 #### Deploying to GitHub Pages
+For the final step we're to deploy the PWA!

 First off place all your files in root folder of your GitHub repo.
 Remember to also have a `index.html` which contains both your JS app & your `serviceWorker.js` and reference those scripts in `body`, e.g.
 ```html
 <body>